 Georgian photographer summoned to State Security Service in 'coup attempt' case

-Vaho Kareli, photo correspondent of Georgian TV channel Formula, has been summoned to the State Security Service (SGB).
-Kareli attended a seminar, which the SGB links to an “attempted coup d’état” in Georgia.
+Vaho Kareli, photo correspondent of Georgian TV channel Formula, has been summoned to the State Security Service (SGB), having attended a seminar which the service links to an “attempted coup d’état” in Georgia.

 - “A coup à la Euromaidan is being prepared in Georgia” – Security Service